Bury the Bottle With Me

 They're all expecting me that's one thing I know

-I fixed it up with Jesus a long time ago
+I fixed it up with Jesus a long long time ago

 I know he'll take me through though I am weak and poor